so-w-on/so-w-on.github.io/_posts/2024-01-01-Anatomy of a Box Writeup.md

 4. Gaining more information.
 5. Privilege Escalation.

 > I think it's very important to follow a tutorial or writeup on how to root one's first box.
-However, I think that even for a complete beginner, generalized tutorials are way more helpful in the long run.
+However I think that, even for a complete beginner, generalized tutorials are way more helpful in the long run.
 I hope this covers enough ground to root a couple of easy to medium boxes.
 {: .prompt-info }